gaveen/dotfiles/keyboards/README.md

 However, I also prefer my typing area as two split sections.
 This allows the hands to be spread further apart for better comfort.
 Further, I prefer to end the typing area at the very edge of the keyboard (i.e., no modifier duties for pinkies), which combined with the natural height of regular mechanical switches allows the hands and fingers to rest at a more comfortable angle.

-For these reasons, I picked up a 15x5 grid ortho keyboard (i.e., Idobao ID75) that is significantly wider than more commonly available ortho keyboards (e.g., OLKB Planck/Preonic).
+For these reasons, I picked up a 15x5 grid layout keyboard (i.e., Idobao ID75).
+A 15x5 grid is significantly wider than more commonly available ortholinear keyboards (e.g., OLKB Planck/Preonic).
 This choice gives me a uniform grid of programmable 75 keys, enough for everything I want.

 ### Colemak layout base
 My base layout of choice is _Colemak._ It is relatively well-known layout, easier to migrate from QWERTY, and does not break the so-called universal shortcuts (e.g., Ctrl+C, Ctrl+V, etc.).
 It is also comfortable and satisfying to type in, especially if you touch type.